 Program leaders, please submit your schedule to the Department Chair/ Director a few days prior to the ORR deadline so your Chair/ Director can send your schedule to ORR with the rest of the schedules.
 The due date for course schedules is posted on the Academic Calendar for each semester: https://www.fgcu.edu/Registrar/academiccalendar.asp.

-Please be sure that you submit the schedule with each section in an approved course time slot found in the file found here.
-Note that there are several tabs in this spreadsheet, choose the tab that matches the number of credits the course meeting time corresponds to.
+Please be sure that you submit the schedule with each section in an approved course time slot.
 For example, 150 minutes in class per week = 3 credit time slot three times per week or 3 credit time slot two times per week; 165 minutes = 3 credit time slot meeting once per week as there are 15 minutes for break in the once per week time slots; 200 minutes per week = 4 credit time slot meeting twice per week, etc. 1 credit “L” section should use the 3 credit hour tab as a reference, 3 credit “C” courses should use the 5 credit hour tab and 4 credit “C” courses should use the 6 credit hour tab.

-If you need to offer something outside of the standard time slots, you must submit a variance request with your schedule.
-Please click here for the variance form.
+If you make changes to your scheduled course (time/day) after the schedule has gone "live" or you need to offer something outside of the standard time slots, you must submit a variance request with your schedule.
 After the form is completed and signed by the Department Chair/ Director and Associate Dean, scan form and send to ORR with schedule.

 Student Affairs Case ManagerToggle More Info